potato-ocean/causal-bert-pytorch/README.md

 This will train a system on some test data and calculate an average treatment effect (ATE).

-# Replicating the experiments in the paper
+# Replicating the experiments in the paper with SLURM
 To train CausalBert, run:
 ```
 sbatch run_training.sh